Climate Change at Torridge

-Both North Devon and Torridge District Councils have declared a 'Climate Emergency' and are a signatory to the Devon Climate Declaration.
+Torridge District Councils have declared a 'Climate Emergency' and are a signatory to the Devon Climate Declaration.
 We have committed to a target of net zero carbon emissions from our operations by 2030, and for the districts by 2050.
-We recognise the impacts we have on the residents, businesses and communities of northern Devon through a range of functions and services that we deliver.
+We recognise the impacts we have on the residents, businesses and communities of Torridge through a range of functions and services that we deliver.

-We have worked together to develop Carbon, Environment and Biodiversity Plans, that will see us move to a low carbon, sustainable and resilient future and support our communities in this vital journey.
+The Council has developed a Carbon, Environment and Biodiversity Plan, that will see us move to a low carbon, sustainable and resilient future and support our communities in this vital journey.

 We are working with the Devon Climate Emergency partnership to develop a Devon Carbon Plan (link to our DCE page below), identifying the actions we need to take to achieve net zero carbon by 2050.

 We have also signed up to the North Devon Biosphere's Nature Recovery Plan, a response to the global ecological emergency.
 It sets out the priority actions required from 2021-25 to move towards our 2030 Vision for nature's recovery across northern Devon.